-Examining the organization and customers, we found:
+Examining the organization and their customers, we found:

-- They had a great product
+- They had a great product and sufficient talent

-- People liked the services offered
+- People found value in the services they offered

 From a NOISE analysis, looking at the current state of the company we identified “Fear” as the main topic.
 In a meeting, I asked, “What would people in this company be doing when they were not fearful?
 How will we know that fear is no longer an obstacle to progress?”